-In this lesson, you learned how to begin the writing process by brainstorming.
-There are five main brainstorming techniques that you can try: clustering/mapping, listing, freewriting, the five Ws, and directed writing.
+In this lesson, you learned about the role played by prewriting and brainstorming in the writing process.
+In the prewriting stage, you will spend time planning out and focusing your ideas.
+As part of that stage, there are five main brainstorming techniques that you can try: mapping/clustering, listing, freewriting, the five Ws, and directed writing.
 The technique that will work best for you may vary depending on the specific writing task at hand.
 When choosing a topic, brainstorming enables you to organize your thoughts, and to bring to the surface anything that you might already know about that topic.